This guide contains everything you need to know about website usability in 2023.

-- Develop a responsive design to access from any devices.
+- Develop a responsive design to access from any device.

 - Fix broken links and redirection issues.

 Clarity is how simple and clear it is for users to complete tasks on your website.
-It also induces familiarity as other websites.
+It also induces familiarity to other websites.

 How you can improve: